tomes2000/Maths-Master-CI/testing.md

 3. [**JSHint**](https://jshint.com/) - JS Validation

   - The project's JavaScript was validated using the open source automated service, JSHint, at intervals throughout the development process.
   - All three Javascript files passed, however game.js experienced one warning message due to Async functions which are only available in ES8, but I'm not too worried about this issue.
+Any other warning messages are due to ES6 Compatibility; I'm aware of these and am satisfied these can be dismissed.